Customer Journey Mapping: What Is It & How Does It Work?

 There are many others, but they all play on the basic five-step structure.

 Sales funnels are ultimately defined by the sales conversion rate.
 If your sales funnel isn’t driving conversions, you’ll need to rethink your approach.
-But conversions aren’t the only KPI that matter — you might have others you want to use to measure your success.
+But conversions aren’t the only KPI that matter — you might have funnel metrics you want to use to measure your success.
 These may include lead generation and lead attrition (awareness), blog post or video views (desire), and number of positive reviews and customer lifetime value (retention).

 So what is a sales funnel?
 When used correctly, it’s an effective way of understanding your customers and their buying journey so you can effectively guide prospective buyers to purchase your product.